You want to increase your recurring revenue, right?

-I have good news: most SaaS startups are leaving a lot of money on the table, and actually, it should be pretty easy to increase your monthly recurring revenue.
+I have good news: most SaaS startups are leaving a lot of money on the table, and actually, there's likely many ways you could easily increase your monthly recurring revenue.

 I'm not talking about squeezing your customers for every cent possible: I'm talking about 9 MRR hacks to better align the value of your product with the amount you charge for it.